-As with most species well-suited to bonsai, juniper trees take well to wiring, although it should be done slowly and carefully.
+As with most species chosen for bonsai, juniper trees take well to wiring, although it should be done slowly and carefully.
 Wiring is the practice of wrapping a wire around the branches of the bonsai tree in order to bend and reposition to achieve the desired shape.
 It is best to wire a juniper bonsai throughout the winter months when the tree is dormant.
-Once the branches have set in their new shape, carefully remove the wire with wire cutters so as to not damage the tree.
+Once the branches have set in their new shape, carefully remove the wire with wire cutters so as not to damage the tree.

 Juniper bonsai require bright, direct sunlight for the majority of the day.
-For this reason, juniper bonsai are best-suited to being grown outdoors year-round.
+The plant will need at least six hours of full sunlight daily to grow.
+For this reason, most species of juniper bonsai are best-suited to being grown outdoors year-round.

 Use a commercially available bonsai soil mix for juniper trees for the best results.
-Bonsai soil mixes are well-draining, allowing both air and water to reach the roots, and are typically a combination of akadama (clay granulate from Japan), organic potting compost, pumice, and fine gravel/grit.
-They can be found at most garden centers or plant stores, or online from speciality bonsai retailers.
+Bonsai soil mixes are well-draining—allowing both air and water to reach the roots—and are typically a combination of akadama (clay granulate from Japan), organic potting compost, pumice, and fine gravel or grit.
+They can be found at most garden centers or plant stores, or online from specialty bonsai retailers.

 Temperature and Humidity